Shadow-Work

 Think about the way “your anxiety” is.
 What it means to you.
 How does it affect you?
 What do you notice?
 Question yourself and just learn about yourself more.
 You don’t have to identify with anxiety for the rest of your life.
 You can have anxiety but it’s not something that you are.
 Planting this seed in your head, this thought of detachment from anxiety disorder, will open up space for growth.

-I have given you 8 different skills exercises, practices/or thoughts to help you cope with anxiety.
+You have learned 8 different skills exercises, practices/or thoughts to help you cope with anxiety.
 This is a gentle way for you to start coping with your anxiety.
 It all starts when you truly want change.
 When you first start out on your journey, it will go in phases.
 One of the first phases is discovery.
 There might not be any action right away.
 And that is okay, especially for someone with anxiety who already experiences fatigue and mind fog.
 Discovery is a wonderful phase to be in, it feels great to take in new information.
 The more difficult phase is taking the action to resolve the issue you are starting to notice.
 That phase requires more effort.
 Build yourself up slowly to that.
 Start incorporating one or more of these things slowly into your weeks.
-Try to make it a daily thing eventually.
-Do whatever feels right to you.

 Julia